Group-5-Project-2/CodeCave/README.md

 #### MVP

 - User can register after validating email
-- User can log in with user name and password
+- User can login with user name and password
-- Upon successful log in, user will gain access to dashboard
+- Upon successful login, user will gain access to dashboard
 - User will be able to view and edit their own Profile
 - User will be able to view and manage a friend list
 - User can view list of channels
 - User can view and create new posts in specific channels
 - User can search for jobs in search bar
 - User can view and manage their own posts
-- Users can exchange direct messages
 ---

 ## Tech Stack